Stephen-Kam/cucumber-testing-repository-template.g8/README.md

 - ??/02: updated with new versions of dependencies
 - 28/02: Refactored SingletonDriver
+- 10/05: Updated old URL's, other minor refactoring

 ## How to use

+### Do not clone this project!

 SBT version 13.13 or above is required